urfave/negroni/README.md

 ))
 ```

-`Combine()` can be used to eliminate redundancy for middlewares shared across
+`With()` can be used to eliminate redundancy for middlewares shared across
 routes.

 ``` go